Blosc/python-blosc2/README_DEVELOPERS.md

 # Requirements for developers

-We are using Black as code formatter and Ruff as a linter.
-These are automatically enforced if you activate these as plugins for [pre-commit](https://pre-commit.com).
+We are using Ruff as code formatter and as a linter.
+It is automatically enforced if you activate these as plugins for [pre-commit](https://pre-commit.com).
 You can activate the pre-commit actions by following the [instructions](https://pre-commit.com/#installation).
 As the config files are already there, this essentially boils down to: